JoaoVictorLouro/traefik-plugin-webhooks/README.md

 # Traefik Webhooks (middleware plugin)

-Traefik middleware that matches incoming traffic against rules (URL, method, optional request body) and sends **asynchronous** `HTTP POST` webhooks with a small JSON payload.
+Traefik middleware that matches incoming traffic against rules (URL, method, optional request body, optional request-header regexes) and sends **asynchronous** `HTTP POST` webhooks with a small JSON payload.
 Use it for audit trails, automation, or integrations without blocking the client on your webhook sink.

 Use this to trigger webhooks on any application or service that does not support Webhook! 🎉